 Our Shrimp MultiPath technology is currently unsurpassed in its ability to co-detect multiple shrimp pathogens.
 Its sensitivity and specificity are equal or superior to current industry standard test methods that typically detect a single pathogen in a single test.

 Shrimp MultiPath dramatically reduces pathogen testing costs, and for the first time, makes multi-pathogen testing viable for shrimp breeding companies, hatcheries and farms.

 Shrimp MultiPath data empowers informed management decisions that mitigate disease risk and maximise yield.
-In the case of infectious hypodermal and haematopoietic necrosis virus (IHHNV), Shrimp MultiPath can lead to an increase in farm gate value of $67,000*.
+In the case of infectious hypodermal and haematopoietic necrosis virus (IHHNV), Shrimp MultiPath can lead to an increase in farm gate value of $67,000* per hectare.
 In the case of more devastating pathogens like white spot syndrome virus (WSSV), Shrimp MultiPath can be the difference between harvesting or not harvesting at all.

 Take a single sample

 *Sellars, M.J., Cowley, J.A., Musson, D., Rao, M., Menzies, M., Coman, G.J., Murphy, M. 2019.
 Reduced growth performance of Black Tiger shrimp (Penaeus monodon) infected with infectious hypodermal and hematopoietic necrosis virus.
 Aquaculture 499: 160-166.

 A smart detection system that cuts testing costs for prawn farmers and transforms how shrimp diseases are managed globally.

 Pathogens in shrimp aquaculture cause $6B of loss p.a. globally.
 Shrimp often harbour multiple pathogens at any one time.
 Current single pathogen detection tests are cost prohibitive for multiple pathogens.